KynanDelaney/PlanarID/tutorial/tutorial.md

 - tutorial images folder: 22 images of 3 individuals taken across 10 sampling Occasions.
 - tutorial_df: A `.csv` of "capture data" that includes within-week names, date of capture, individual sex, and body size (Table 1).
+- Brief examples of other patterns to segment and process (below).
 <br>

 <table>